The

 of them agreed that this was the best thing to do.
 (I can't recall

-who the other lawyer was but at first they were going to appoint him.)
+who the other lawyer was but at first they were going to appoint him to the position.)

 During